TorrX

 Sports equipment packed for shipping.

 If you search where to buy a ball pump, you will see everything from cheap needle kits to full electric pumps.
 The trick is not finding a pump.
-The trick is buying the right kind before practice starts.
+The trick is refusing the wrong kind before practice starts.

 Here is the plain version of what to check when you buy a ball pump online, in a sporting goods store, or direct from the brand.

-Local stores are useful when you need a simple pump today.
-You can often find a manual pump, a few replacement needles, and maybe a basic pressure gauge.
+Local stores can cover an emergency same-day need, but the shelf is usually basic.
+You may find a manual pump, a few replacement needles, and maybe a basic pressure gauge.

 The downside is selection.
 If you want an electric ball pump with a digital display, or a pump built around target pressure, you may not see the best options on the shelf.